Introduction

 Overall, even advocates of the social contract agree supreme control over law-making can be very dangerous.
 For example, in his Leviathan Thomas Hobbes argues that by delegating the authority to the sovereign body, people oblige themselves to obey its laws (Hobbes, 1976, p.
 235).
 Again this is an argument that is often used by the state.
 Certainly, Hobbes also makes a distinction between just and good laws.
 In this case, the term “just laws” refers to those rules that are set by a legitimate authority to which people consented, but such rules are not necessarily good.
 He explicitly states that “a good law is that which is needful for the good of the people” (Hobbes, 1976, p.
 236).
 Although Thomas Hobbes does not tell it explicitly, his distinction of just and good laws indicates that the sovereign body does not always act in the best interests of the community.
 However, in his book, he does not explain how people should act when the sovereign body abuses its authority.
 More importantly, in his opinion, revolution is absolutely inadmissible.
 This attitude toward revolution is often shared by totalitarian states.

 This idea was opposed by John Locke in his Second Treatise.
-This philosopher was also an advocate of social contract theory, but he believed that people had a right to disobey the state when they believed that its policies and laws do not contribute to the general well-being.
+This philosopher was also an advocate of social contract theory, but he believed that people had a right to disobey the state when they believed that its policies and laws did not contribute to the general well-being.
 Namely, he believes that “the community perpetually retains a supreme power of saving themselves from the attempts and designs of anybody, even of their legislators, whenever they shall be so foolish, or so wicked, as to lay and carry on designs against the liberties and properties of the subject” (Lock, 2010, p.
 150).
 This is a crucial argument because it shows that people should have a distinct right to dispute the authority of a sovereign body when they think that it is necessary.

 However, Locke did not specify the conditions when the people as a collective body should protest against the state, and this protest should be expressed.
 Moreover, he did not tell how the state can protect its authority.
 This ambiguity can also be used by the sovereign body.
 For instance, it can use military force and censorship to protect itself against the very people who legitimized it.
 Thus, social contract theorists do not clearly explain the strategies of people who may be dissatisfied with the state, and this limitation creates a significant loophole for the sovereign body.

-General will and legitimacy of a sovereign body
+General Will and Legitimacy of a Sovereign Body

 When people speak about the power of the sovereign body, they often mention such concepts as general will introduced by Jean-Jacques Rousseau.
 This term can be understood as the collective will of individuals that dwell in a certain country or territory (Rousseau 1998, p.
 9).
 Thus, the sovereign body can take almost any form, such as monarchy, republic, or oligarchy, provided that is consistent with the general will.
 This is the danger that one should not overlook because the idea of general will can be used as a shield by many totalitarian states in order to justify any violation of human rights.